1986 Texas gubernatorial election: Clements

 Bill Clements was elected to a second non-consecutive term as governor in 1986; having been elected in 1978 before losing reelection to White in 1982.
 Since losing in 1982, Clements made it pretty clear that he wanted to take back the governorship in 1986.
 University of Houston political science professor Richard Murray mentioned that the White-Clements rematch of 1986 like this: "Here you've got two guys who have been governor going at it.
 It should make for an interesting election."

 In July 1985, Clements announced his candidacy to seek the governorship a third time.
 When asked why he wanted to avenge his 1982 loss, Clements said on the backlash against White's administration: "There's a strong negative feeling out there against the present administration that is even stronger than I had thought."
 During the 1986 campaign, Clements and White staged the most expensive political race in state history, spending more than $25 million between them.
 The campaign was even more bitter and vicious than in 1982.

-He was endorsed by President Ronald Reagan, then-Vice President George H. W. Bush, U.S. Senator Phil Gramm (R-TX), former U.S. Senator John Tower including former Democratic Governors Preston Smith and Price Daniel.
+He was endorsed by President Ronald Reagan, then-vice president George H. W. Bush, U.S. senator Phil Gramm (R-TX), former U.S. senator John Tower, and former Democratic governors Preston Smith and Price Daniel.

 The Clements campaign also found evidence to use against White such as the purchase of a state-owned Japanese jet, which heavily polled in Clements' favor.
 He, along with many Texans, blamed White for raising both the sales and incomes taxes, which the Legislature actually raised months before the election.
 Unemployment often exceeded 10%.
 Dallas and Houston led the nation in office vacancies, and corporate bankruptcies increasingly infected the business community.
 Among those involved in Clements' campaign included Karl Rove as his campaign manager and Reggie Bashur as his press secretary; he also began phoning his previous supporters, many of whom had already committed to other candidates, including Jim Francis; appointments secretary Tobin Armstrong; Bum Bright, an A&M regent appointed by Clements; and pollster Lance Tarrance.